-The Niantic Wayfarer app can be used to view Niantic Wayspots, create Private Scans for Private VPS Locations for testing purposes, contribute additional scans for VPS-activated Wayspots, and test localization with VPS-activated Wayspots.
+The Niantic Wayfarer app can be used to view Niantic Wayspots, create Private Scans for Private VPS Locations for testing purposes, contribute additional scans for VPS-activated Wayspots, and test localization with VPS-activated Wayspots and Private VPS Locations.
 Each of these is detailed below.

 Viewing Niantic Wayspots

 If you need to understand the spatial distribution of existing Niantic Wayspots, including VPS-activated Wayspots, you can use the Niantic Wayfarer app to view Wayspots in the map view.
 The app lets you see nearby Niantic Wayspots.
 You can use the VPS toggle button on the top left to view which of these Wayspots are VPS-activated.